k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 * The minimum requirement for **Studio** namespaces, for Fabric POD, is: 8 cores and 32GB RAM.
 (There are several applications running on this POD: Fabric runtime, Studio and Neo4J).

-  Additional PODs may be required, depending on the project's and solution types:
+  Additional PODs may be required, depending on the project and solution types:

   * The TDM solution needs a Postgres POD.
 Accordingly, the minimum required for such namespace is:
     * Fabric: 8 cores, 32GB RAM